shawnyu5/dotfiles/cheatsheets/git_cheatsheet.md

 # git pull

-gets any changes from the repositry to the local machine
+gets any changes from the repository to the local machine

 # git branch <new branch name>